aciccarello/ciccarello.me/style-guide.md

 See the source of [common.css](/assets/css/common.css) for the complete styles.
 Custom shortcodes and other build customizations are defined in [.eleventy.js](https://github.com/aciccarello/ciccarello.me/blob/main/.eleventy.js) and the imported files.
 Includes are defined in the [/\_includes](https://github.com/aciccarello/ciccarello.me/blob/main/_includes) directory.

+## Content Style

+I'm pretty loose on content but have some loose guidelines in my head.

+### Articles

+I usually have some kind of featured image when writing articles.
+Articles may also have subtitles, though I try to avoid over-using them.
+I'm not completely settled on a heading capitalization but usually try to follow something like [APA style](https://apastyle.apa.org/style-grammar-guidelines/capitalization/title-case) where most words are capitalized, but small, minor words after the start are lowercase.

+### Recipes

+My recipe pages are primarily to track how _we_ make different recipes, so many of them are still very close to the original.
+I don't intend or need to pull from other website's SEO, so when posting a recipe I try to use the following conventions:

+1. Clearly identify the source in the first paragraph (if not first sentence) of the recipe with a link (or link to the book with page numbers).
+1. For recipes I've used as inspiration but don't follow, I still try to list them somewhere in the description.
+1. Give some indication of how heavily the recipe was modified so people know if the source might be worth looking at.
+1. Write the instructions in my own words so that they match what I do and don't just duplicate content.
+1. Never use another site's copyrighted photos for recipes.
+Even if it's ugly, I'll still use my own.
+1. I will mark recipes as "noindex" upon request if the source (e.g. family) does not want it in google results.
+1. I'm still trying to figure out what best way to help but not hurt other site's rankings.
+I could noindex but that wouldn't provide backlinks.
+Also Google does not always like canonical URL relations, particularly cross domain and if any content has been changed.
+Canonical URLs also affect how pages get shared.

 ## Testing Steps

 The following steps should be completed to check site-wide style changes.